RP

 Look for

-Cooked sushi rice should match the method cue
+Cooked sushi rice should look ready

 Drizzle with sriracha mayo and sprinkle with sesame seeds and nori strips.